 As part of the departmental performance reporting process, CICS prepares its annual departmental financial statements on a full accrual basis in accordance with Treasury Board accounting policies, which are based on Canadian generally accepted accounting principles for the public sector.
 However, the spending authorities voted by Parliament remain on an expenditure basis.

 Our program mandate is to provide administrative services for the planning and conduct of First Ministers, Ministers and Deputy Ministers level federal-provincial-territorial and provincial-territorial conferences.
-The number of conferences and meetings during the first quarter of 2018-2019 is about the same than for the same period in 2017-18.
+The number of conferences and meetings during the first quarter of 2019-20 is approximately a twenty percent increase compared to the same period in 2018-19 (45 versus 37 last year).
 CICS does not convene intergovernmental meetings.
 It is called upon to respond to decisions taken by governments to meet on key national or specific issues.
 Decisions concerning the location of such meetings, their number in a given fiscal year, their timing and duration, are all factors beyond the control of the Secretariat.

 Like many other departments and agencies, CICS is facing a critical demographic issue as we enter a phase where a significant number of our personnel are or will be eligible for retirement.
 Plans are in place to ensure as seamless a transition of knowledge as possible.

-In response to the evolving needs of clients, the Conference Services Division, as in the previous fiscal period, continues to identify, pilot and implement innovative solutions to meet evolving client needs.
+In response to the evolving needs of clients, the Conference Services Division, as in the previous fiscal period, continues to identify, pilot and implement innovative solutions.
 Innovative solutions consist of new technologies and process efficiencies that improve service delivery resulting in positive client feedback and efficiencies in operations, the key areas being video-conferencing and teleconferencing with simultaneous interpretation, online registration and online document retrieval.

 Approval by Senior Officials

 The paper version was approved and signed by:

 Original signed by: